 MA201 (60 hours)

-Medical assisting program students are introduced to safety in the laboratory, called universal precautions, where emphasis is placed on the general rules of protection by following OSHA (Occupational Safety and Health Administration) standards and guidelines.
-Medical assisting program students discuss the anatomy and physiology of the urinary system and are introduced to that area of a laboratory used for urinalysis.
+Hunter Business School students are introduced to safety in the laboratory, called universal precautions, where emphasis is placed on the general rules of protection by following OSHA (Occupational Safety and Health Administration) standards and guidelines.
+Students discuss the anatomy and physiology of the urinary system and are introduced to that area of a laboratory used for urinalysis.
 They learn the techniques and procedures of collection, handling, and testing of urine specimens, including preparation for microscopic examination.

-In addition, medical assisting program students study microorganisms and their relationship to illness and study the basic supplies and equipment used in microbiology.
-The medical assistant training course continues with lessons in how to assist a physician with rehabilitation, diagnostic tests, and emergency medical procedures.
+In addition, students study microorganisms and their relationship to illness and study the basic supplies and equipment used in microbiology.
+The medical assistant course continues with lessons in how to assist a physician with rehabilitation, diagnostic tests, and emergency medical procedures.
 Prerequisite: None

 Keyboarding with Microsoft Word

 The various parts of a computer and its operation are introduced.
 The course includes the development of keyboarding skills through the touch method, mastery of the keyboard, and the establishment of typing speed.
 Hunter Business School students’ progress from basic keyboarding technique to the basics of Microsoft Word and the fundamentals of word processing.
 Creating professional memos and business correspondence are explored.
 Included are mail processing and telecommunications.
 The Hunter Business School Career Services department assists in the preparation of résumés.
 Prerequisite: None

 MA301 (60 hours)